alexakreizinger/ps2hackswiki/docs/hardware/burn-discs-esr.md

 # Burn discs with ESR

-You can create self-burning discs using the FreeDVDBoot ESR patcher.
+You can create self-booting game discs using the FreeDVDBoot ESR patcher.
 This lets you burn a PlayStation 2 game's `.iso` file onto a DVD, then play that game from your burned DVD—without modifying your PS2's hardware in any way.

 !!! warning "Not all PS2s are compatible"